-The applicant will submit a draft car cap legal agreement subject to the LPA request.
+The applicant will submit a draft car cap legal agreement in line with the one submitted as part of the appeal APP/R5510/W/23/3326961.

 Cycle Provision

 The proposal will provide secure cycle storage provision as shown on the ground floor plan for 20 cycles across two tier cycle racks.